-Bobii Frutii 珍珠水果特調 – Taiwan’s Instagrammable Bubble Tea, At Yong Kang Street And Eslite Xinyi
+Bobii Frutii 珍珠水果特調 – Taiwan’s Instagrammable Bubble Tea At Yong Kang Street

 [Taipei, Taiwan] Is this the return Of The Taiwanese Bubble Tea craze in Singapore?

-Catching up on the trend of both Taiwanese bubble tea and Instagrammable drinks such as colourful layered drinks seen in night markets, Taiwanese-brand Bobii Frutii will be opening its very first store in Singapore at The Clementi Mall.
+Catching up on the trend of both Taiwanese bubble tea and Instagrammable drinks such as colourful layered drinks seen in night markets, Taiwanese-brand Bobii Frutii has also opened its very first store in Singapore at The Clementi Mall.

 Known for their beautiful (and Instagrammable) layers made using milk, tea and colourful pearls, with no artificial flavourings, man-made essences, creamer or preservatives, Bobii Frutii has a total of 4 outlets in Taiwan and China.

 Having tried the original store located in Taipei, their signature items have funky names that make me wonder about the flavours.

 Think “Don’t Want To Work” (NT$80, SGD3.60), “Mermaid’s Tears” (NT$100, SGD4.50), “Childhood Memories” (NT$100, SGD4.50) and “Uji Snow” (NT$120, SGD5.40).

 I had the Mermaid’s Tears” (NT$100, SGD4.50), made using a ice blended concoction of mango, lemon, honey, milk and bobii dyed blue with butterfly pea flowers that resembled a mermaid’s tear.

 Like all other butterfly pea drinks, the Bobii (Taiwanese slang for tapioca pearls) turned purple in contact with acidic drinks such as lemon juice.

 The drink tasted like lemonade, light and refreshing, with plump and chewy pearls.